hotosm/osm-fieldwork/doc/externaldata.md

 it in the field.
 But it slows down the repetitious process of debugging everything.
 I turn off *map* values, and then I just have the select menu, which is more efficient.
-That works especially well if yiou have a small data file for testing, because then it's easy to cycle between them.
+That works especially well if you have a small data file for testing, because then it's easy to cycle between them.

 To use the placement map, here's an example.